-The statistical models utilized by Operational Risk Management are subject to independent review and validation by Model Risk Management.
-See "Model Risk Management" for further information about the review and validation of these models.
+The statistical models used to measure operational risk exposure are independently reviewed, validated and approved by Model Risk.
+See "Model Risk Management" for further information.

 Model Risk Management

 Model risk is the potential for adverse consequences from decisions made based on model outputs that may be incorrect or used inappropriately.
 We rely on quantitative models across our business activities primarily to value certain financial assets and financial liabilities, to monitor and manage our risk, and to measure and monitor our regulatory capital.